MelissaAJohnson/phase-1-project/README.md

 ## Known Issues
 Because this is an MVP release, there a number of issues you may encounter.
 - If the show summary is multiple paragrahs, it will cause summary paragraphs to wrap under the show image.
-- Show times are presented as 24-hour instead of 12-hour.
 - Searching by actors could be added.
 - It would be helpful to display show ratings in a graphical format.